 KO Grill is an authentic Eastern grill house on Bold Street and all the meat they serve is not only halal, but locally sourced.
-You’ll find authentic Indian and Pakistani dishes and lots of flavour.
-They cook everything first in a tandoori oven before finishing it off on a charcoal grill.
+You’ll find authentic Indian and Pakistani dishes and lots of halal food Liverpool flavour.
+They cook everything first in a tandoor oven before finishing it off on a charcoal grill.

 Il Forno is an award-winning Italian restaurant on Duke Street.
 All the chicken they serve is 100% halal, however if you want some other type of halal meat you have to book ahead and state your halal preference.
 They serve up a range of of grilled dishes, pasta dishes and pizzas to try.